SubhodeepSinha/Market-Research-and-Visualization/README.md

 # Medical-Tourism-in-India
-Market Research and visualization Task given by MedTourEasy during my 1-month training period as Research Trainee
+Market Research and visualization Task given by MedTourEasy during my 1-month training period as Research Trainee <br>
+Output files: Market Analysis Report, Presentation on Data, Visualization of the impact of COVID-19 in India, Market Recovery Strategy